 JACKSONVILLE, Fla. – Thursday kicks off mating season for alligators - no fooling!
 The reptiles take the mating season, which lasts from April 1 through June seriously and experts say so, should you.
 That’s because you will likely see more alligators roaming around over the next few months as they look for love.

-Gators are more aggressive during mating season and can kill.
-Last June, during mating season, an alligator dragged a 47-year-old woman to her death while she was walking her dog in Davie, Florida.
+Gators are more aggressive during mating season and can kill. two years ago, during mating season, an alligator dragged a 47-year-old woman to her death while she was walking her dog in Davie, Florida.

 Former gator trapper Bob Shoemaker has a 3-foot-long pet alligator named Squirt that he trapped on a call a couple of years ago and says he is harmless but that's not the case for larger alligators.